xbeat/Machine-Learning/README.md

 Introduction to LLM Evaluation

 Evaluating Large Language Models (LLMs) is crucial for understanding their performance and capabilities.
 As LLMs become more prevalent in various industries, it's essential to have robust methods for assessing their outputs.
 This presentation will cover different evaluation techniques, including automated metrics, human evaluation, and emerging frameworks.

+## Cosine Similarity in Vector Stores

+Introduction to Cosine Similarity

+Cosine similarity is a metric used to measure the similarity between two non-zero vectors in a multi-dimensional space.
+It calculates the cosine of the angle between these vectors, providing a value between -1 and 1.
+In the context of vector stores and AI applications, cosine similarity is particularly useful for comparing high-dimensional data, such as text embeddings or feature vectors.

 ## Comprehensive xLSTM Introduction in Python